 Applicants intending to apply for FY 2021 funding under this program are strongly encouraged to submit a Letter of Intent.
 The letter should state that the applicant is registered and current with SAM and with Grants.gov.
-The letter should be submitted to OVW at OVW.LAV@usdoj.gov by January 14, 2021.
+The letter should be submitted to OVW at OVW.Cultural@usdoj.gov by March 9, 2021.
 This letter will not obligate the applicant to submit an application.
-See https://www.justice.gov/ovw/resources-applicants for a sample Letter of Intent.
+See the OVW website for a sample Letter of Intent.